The Brutal World of Sam Harris: Part Two

 The war might have been justified.
 The people conducting it were reckless.
 That’s a serious problem, I admit.
 If Trump is getting punch-drunk giddy on Venezuela and Iran what the hell could he cause next?

 Harris doesn't discuss the actual military operation at all.
 Not the scale of it.
-Not what it took to execute.
+Not the multifaceted coordination it took to execute.
 Two hundred Israeli fighter jets.
 The largest air strike in Israeli history.
 Harris talks about Trump's missiles and geopolitical consequences.
 The operational reality — who planned it, who flew it, who built toward this moment for decades — goes unexamined.
 He theorizes the war without looking at it.

 What Netanyahu did was unprecedented by western powers in the past century.
 A sovereign power of one country just killed the supreme leader of another country in front of everybody and Harris talks about Trump.
 It is almost laughable and clearly a bad moment for Harris.